otterkit/otterkit-cobol/Otterkit.Workspaces/README.md

 # Otterkit.Workspaces namespace

-This namespace contains classes and method for project file processing for Otterkit COBOL projects.
+This namespace contains classes and methods for Otterkit COBOL project file handling.